 Millésime BIO 2021 Organic Wine Fair

 Millésime BIO 2021 takes place in Montpellier, France, from 25-27 January 2021.
 It will be the 28th edition of the world’s biggest Organic Wine Fair.
-Due to continuing pandemic, this will now be held in 2021 as a Virtual Event for the first time.
+However, this will now be held in 2021 as a Virtual Event for the first time due to continuing pandemic.

 WORLD ORGANIC WINE FAIR, NOW A 100% DIGITAL EVENT FOR TRADE PROFESSIONALS

-In its digital format, Millésime Bio remains strictly open to trade professionals only and will be accessible via a dedicated online platform.
-From their digital stands, exhibitors will be able to present their estates via digital tools such as videos, links to their websites, access to digital technical sheets, medals and awards.
-Visitors will be able to use search engines to help them navigate through the event and explore the show’s digital aisles.
+Millésime Bio remains strictly open to trade professionals only and will be accessible via a dedicated online platform in its digital format.
+From their digital stands, exhibitors will present their estates via digital tools such as videos, links to their websites, access to digital technical sheets, medals and awards.
+Likewise, visitors will be able to use search engines to help them navigate through the event and explore the show’s digital aisles.
 During those three days, meetings between exhibitors and visitors will be by instant messaging or video conferencing.